curl/curl/docs/CLIENT-READERS.md

 ### Example: `buf` reader

-Implemented in `sendf.c` for phase `CURL_CR_CLIENT`, this reader get a buffer pointer and a length and will provide exactly these bytes.
+Implemented in `sendf.c` for phase `CURL_CR_CLIENT`, this reader get a buffer pointer and a length and provides exactly these bytes.
 This one is used in HTTP for sending `postfields` provided by the application.

 ## Request retries

 Sometimes it is necessary to send a request with client data again.
 Transfer handling can inquire via `Curl_client_read_needs_rewind()` if a rewind (e.g. a reset of the client data) is necessary.
-This will ask all installed readers if they need it and give `FALSE` of none does.
+This asks all installed readers if they need it and give `FALSE` of none does.

 ## Summary and Outlook